 Residential real estate values and rental revenues are also affected by factors specific to each local market in which the property is located, including the supply of available property and demand for residential real estate and the availability of mortgage finance to prospective purchasers.
 While the RP Borrowers are primarily providers of affordable housing, they are exposed to commercial pressures and therefore undertake diversified residential property investment and activities (often through subsidiaries) where income is subject to such commercial pressure, including both demand and pricing risks.
-Among other things, these market risks have been heightened in recent years as a result of the UK vote to leave the European Union (EU), inflation and the rising cost of living and as a result of the Covid-19 pandemic and these risks have the potential to impact upon the value of the RP Borrowers' assets, expenses incurred with existing residential properties, rental income produced by such properties, the ability to develop land acquired, the ability to sell properties and the ability to acquire additional sites (see "Risks relating to the relationship of the United Kingdom with the European Union", "Cost of Living Risk" and "Risks relating to the outbreak of severe communicable disease").
+Among other things, these market risks have been heightened as a result of the UK vote to leave the European Union (EU), inflation and the rising cost of living and as a result of the Covid-19 pandemic and these risks have the potential to impact upon the value of the RP Borrowers' assets, expenses incurred with existing residential properties, rental income produced by such properties, the ability to develop land acquired, the ability to sell properties and the ability to acquire additional sites (see "Cost of Living Risk" and "Risks relating to the outbreak of severe communicable disease").
 This could impact on the cash flow of the RP Borrowers and the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the Issuer under the Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective Intra-Group Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.